-That is why Collins was sold.“
+That is why Collins was sold.

-The cause of this fission, for Lardner at least, was the technical reform that the baseball authorities had introduced, some of which had been less than subtle.
-These changes naturally met his severe disapproval.
-That Lardner exalted pitchers over hitters is well known.
-He lamented the demise of the pitcher in an article for The New Yorker in 1930 (’Br’er Rabbit Ball’), and he wrote in a letter of 1932 that baseball “hasn’t meant much to me since the introduction of the TNT ball“ (although the more lively ball, to make big hits easier, was in fact introduced in the early 1920s, that is, after 1919).
-Far more importantly though, this reform encouraged a new style of play that had led the sports’ supporters to indulge in practises he found distasteful.
-In the essay (’Sports and Play’) he contributed to Harold Stearns’ monumental sociology of America published in 1921, Civilization in the United States, he broached the topic of hero worship.
-Throughout the 1920s and until his death he castigated baseball’s audience for this new mentality, changed nature and wearisome behaviours, all of which bemused him; an article in the New Yorker as late as 1933 (’Over the Waves’) expressed a jeeringly critical view of even the new-found radio fans of the game.
+Baseball’s fall from grace in Lardner’s eyes can be attributed to more than just the less than subtle technical and tactical reforms that the baseball authorities had introduced.
+These changes naturally met with Lardner’s severe disapproval.
+That he exalted pitchers over hitters is well known.
+He lamented the demise of the pitcher in an article for The New Yorker in 1930 (’Br’er Rabbit Ball’), and he wrote in a letter of 1932 that “Baseball hasn’t meant much to me since the introduction of the TNT ball,“ although the more ‘lively’ ball (to make big hits easier) was in fact introduced in the early 1920s, that is, after 1919.
+What did vex Lardner was that the new style of play encouraged by its technical reform led supporters to indulge in practises he found distasteful.
+In the essay he contributed to Harold Stearns’ monumental sociology of America published in 1921, Civilization in the United States, he broached the topic of hero worship.
+Throughout the 1920s and until his death he castigated baseball’s audience – for its mentality, changed nature and behaviours, all of which bemused him.
+An article in The New Yorker as late as 1933 (’Over the Waves’) expressed a jeeringly critical view of even the new-found radio fans of the game.